ScaleChain/scalechain/README.md

 References
 ==========
-- Mastering Bitcoin boot.
+- Mastering Bitcoin book.
 We also copied some text from the book to write comments on methods and classes.

 Video
 =====